NCAR/esds/communication.md

 # Communication

 ESDS uses several primary platforms for communication.
-Here is a list of communication platforms and learning resources if you'd like to ve involved in the ESDS community:
+Here is a list of communication platforms and learning resources if you'd like to be involved in the ESDS community:

 ## [NSA Discourse](https://discourse-nsa.ucar.edu/)